IlyasSabile/Restaurant_Reviews/README.md

 Our goal is to build a model that is able to predict whether a review is positif or negatif.
 In this notebook, we are going to explore all the reviews and implement a machine learning algorithm that predicts custumer's sentiment from his review.

+##### Predictive model

+Create a bag of words from the reviews and train a Gaussian Naive Bayes Classifier to predict the sentiment feeled by the reviewer about the restaurant.

+###### Results

+Accuracy: 0.73
+Sensitivity: 0.88
+Specificity: 0.57
+Precision: 0.68